 Pot Hole Trail #45 Sand Lake Trail #60

-This trail begins on Forest Road 4510 just past the Cowlitz Horse Trail #44A Trailhead, descends, then begins to climb steeply.
-The trail reaches the top of the ridge near Log Springs, crosses the summit burn and enters the Wilderness.
+This 8.8 mile trail begins on Forest Road 4510 just past the access point for Cowlitz Horse Trail #44A, it descends, then begins to climb steeply.
+The trail reaches the top of the ridge near Log Springs, crosses the summit burn and enters William O. Douglas Wilderness at 3.5 miles.
 From there it follows the semi-open ridge, offering excellent views of Rainier, then descends to Jug Lake Trail #43 east of Kincaid Lake.
 In the 1920s and 1930s the trail was used by sheepherders to reach their camps.
 Kincaid Lake is a 1-acre lake named for Sam Kincaid, a Yakima Valley sheepman who ranged his herds in the area during the early 20th century.